TelerikAcademy/TypeScript-OOP/Topics/02. variable-declarations/README.md

 ```

 - Unless you take specific measures to avoid it, the internal state of a const variable is still modifiable.
+Fortunately, TypeScript allows you to specify that members of an object are readonly.
+The chapter on Interfaces has the details.